asfish/ebooks/Deep-Learning/README.md

 This is a curated collection of free Deep Learning related eBooks available on the Internet.
 Please feel free to share and learn.

-You may visit [**Free-Machine-Learning-Books**](https://github.com/TechBookHunter/Free-Machine-Learning-Books) for general Machine Learning books.

 If you want to contribute to this list, send a pull request.
 All contributors will be recognized and appreciated.

 **Disclaimer**: The contributor(s) cannot be held responsible for any misuse of the data.